One day of Naval History and Wine in Fredericksburg, Texas

 Lost Draw Tasting Room

-My friend and I were treated to a taste of five selections of wine.
+My friend and I were treated to a tasting of five wine selections.
 My favorite among the five was the Rousanne, a Texas Chardonnay.
-Lost Draw is a small batch winery meaning they create 100 to 150 cases of each wine.
+Lost Draw is a small-batch winery, meaning they produce 100 to 150 cases of each wine.
 They create some 25 wines per year.
-A wine club winery, they offer four different levels of membership and ship 4, 6 or 12 bottles per shipment.
+A wine club winery offers four membership levels and ships 4, 6, or 12 bottles per shipment.
 Lost Draw is the only Texas winery that offers free shipping to its members.

 http://www.lostdrawcellars.com/